raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 ## Connect the transistor

 The voltage of a circuit is the amount of 'push' the current has: a higher voltage provides a bigger push, which usually results in more current flowing in the circuit.
-Here, in order to make the resistors hot enough to pop the balloons, we need to run a higher current through them than the voltage on the Raspberry Pi can provide, and to do this we'll use what's called a transistor.
+Here, in order to make the resistor hot enough to pop the balloon, we need to run a higher current through them than the voltage on the Raspberry Pi can provide, and to do this we'll use a device called a transistor.

 A transistor allows you to 'amplify' a circuit, as they can be switched 'on' by a low voltage circuit, and once 'on' they allow a higher voltage circuit to flow.
 However, it's important that they're wired up correctly.